bucs445fall2025/project-debugging-the-odds/sprints/ch5_sprint/sprint.md

 ### Planning
 Call the backend api from react components
-Use resend to make users verify email
 Design layout and vibe

 ### Action Items
 Implement the code in react
-Implement resend service in backend
 Design

 ### Issues and Risks